Noorain-01/Noorain-01.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Computer Science at the School of Computing, Macquarie University, supervised by Distinguished Professor Dr. Michael Sheng and Dr. Adnan Mahmood.
-My research lies at the intersection of Bias mitigation in Federated Learning, Distributed Machine Learning, and Internet of Things, with a particular focus on developing learning algorithms that are fair, robust, and trustworhty in decentralized environments.
-My current research investigates how heterogeneous and evolving data distributions influence representation learning and model performance in federated learning, with emphasis on fairness-aware learning, adaptive optimization, and bias mitigation.
+My research lies at the intersection of Bias mitigation in Federated Learning, Distributed Machine Learning, and Internet of Things, with a particular focus on developing learning algorithms that are fair, robust, and trustworthy in decentralized environments.
+My current research investigates how heterogeneous and evolving data distributions influence model performance in federated learning, with emphasis on fairness-aware learning, adaptive optimization, and generalization.
 Prior to joining Macquarie University, I completed my Bachelor's in Electronic Engineering and Master's in Electronic System Engineering at Mehran University of Engineering and Technology, Pakistan, where I graduated with distinction and developed a strong foundation in machine learning, embedded systems, and the Internet of Things.

 Alongside my research, I enjoy teaching and mentoring students.
 I teach Artificial Intelligence, Cloud and Edge Computing, Embedded Systems, Networked Infrastructure Foundations, and Python Programming at Macquarie University and Central Queensland University.

-I am always interested in collaborating on research related to trustworthy machine learning, federated learning, representation learning, and distributed AI systems.
+I am always interested in collaborating on research, including, but not limited to, fair federated learning, representation learning, and distributed AI systems.

 ## Latest News